How to Spend a Week in West Hollywood

 The Roxy Theatre, 9009 Sunset Blvd.

 The Sunset Strip is alive into the wee hours.
-The Rainbow Bar and Grill, 9015 Sunset Blvd, serves food, drink and dancing until 2 AM.
-In 1972, when this rock hangout opened the word “rainbow” signified peace and freedom.
+The Rainbow Bar and Grill (9015 Sunset Blvd) offers food, drink, and dancing until 2 a.m.
+In 1972, when this rock hangout opened, the word “rainbow” signified peace and freedom.
 John Lennon, Ringo Starr, Neil Diamond, Elvis Presley, and many others partied here.

 Rise and shine for a design dream day!

 Healthy eating—regardless of allergies or special diets—is especially easy in California.
-Most cafes offer vegan, vegetarian or gluten-free and most are happy to adjust any plate for you.
-One third of US vegetables and 2/3 of the nation’s fruits and nuts are grown in the state.
-Be sure to taste the avocados, grapes, tomatoes, lettuces, almonds and walnuts.
+Most cafés offer vegan, vegetarian, and/or gluten-free fare, and many places are happy to adjust any plate for you.
+One third of U.S. vegetables and two-thirds of the nation’s fruits and nuts are grown in the state.
+Be sure to taste the local avocados, grapes, tomatoes, lettuces, almonds, and walnuts.

-For 50+ years, trends in art, beauty, fashion, and décor blossom here.
-The place for art galleries, antique shops, fashion and interior design stores, the Design District is located south of Santa Monica Blvd, bordered on the west by Doheny Dr., on the south by Beverly Blvd. and on the east by La Cienega Blvd.
-More than 40 restaurants throughout will keep you fed and watered as you shop the fashion-forward Rag & Bone, (8533 Melrose), or custom furniture maker Phyllis Morris (655 N Robertson Blvd.)
+For more than 50 years, trends in art, beauty, fashion, and décor have blossomed here.
+Home to art galleries, antique shops, fashion boutiques, and interior design stores, the Design District is located south of Santa Monica Boulevard, bordered on the west by Doheny Drive, on the south by Beverly Boulevard, and on the east by La Cienega Boulevard.
+More than 40 restaurants throughout will keep you fed and watered as you browse favorites including the fashion-forward Rag & Bone, (8533 Melrose Avenue) and custom furniture maker Phyllis Morris (655 N Robertson Blvd.)
 To map out which boutiques, studios, and eateries you’d like to see, visit West Hollywood Design District.

 Pacific Design Center (8687 Melrose Ave.)

 The big blue “whale” of a building anchors the West Hollywood Design District.
-You’ll find nearly 100 showrooms of gorgeous indoor and outdoor furniture and décor along with public art exhibits.
-Stop by Red Seven (ground floor facing N. Vincente Blvd.) for a light and healthy meal by world-renowned chef and restaurateur Wolfgang Puck.
-Dine-in or enjoy by the sunny courtyard fountain.
+Inside, you’ll find nearly 100 showrooms of gorgeous indoor and outdoor furniture and décor along with public art exhibits.
+Some of the showrooms are only open by appointment, so call ahead if you want to be sure you’ll get in.

 RH West Hollywood, The Gallery on Melrose Avenue

 A few blocks east of the PCD, check out the fantastic rooftop park and conservatory above this 40,000 square foot facility.
-It’s open to the public during store hours and definitely worth a visit. ( 8564 Melrose Ave.
+It’s open to the public during store hours and definitely worth a visit. ( 8564 Melrose Ave)

-WeHo is a food mecca with lots of culinary stars!
-If these menus don’t suit, use the Find Food search tool to open your choices.
+This city is a food mecca with lots of culinary stars!
+If these menus don’t suit you, use the Find Food search tool to expand your options.

 Time to spa!
-Greet the morning on the balcony or at the rooftop with a delicious Tequila Sunrise, Bloody Mary or perhaps an Irish coffee.
-(Reminder: Unplug!
-You’re on holiday!
-Leave the computer in the hotel safe, and turn off the mobile once you arrive).
+Greet the morning on the balcony with coffee, tea, or fresh juice.
+Soak up the sun and remember to unplug!
+You’re on holiday, so leave the computer in the safe and turn off the mobile once you arrive.

 Stretch & Bend

 No doubt your hotel offers a small fitness center.
-Most local gyms offer free sessions too.
-YogaWorks, on 1067 North Fairfax Ave., welcomes everyone at any age, weight or strength to try a class.
+Most local gyms offer free sessions, too.
+YogaWorks (1067 North Fairfax Ave) welcomes everyone at any age, weight, or strength to try a class.
 Go for it!
 Crossfit fan?
-Try Brick Crossfit, 7811 Santa Monica Blvd.
+Try Brick Crossfit.
+(7811 Santa Monica Blvd.)

-Nothing like it and WeHo barbers deliver the best.
-Try Like A Gentleman Barber Shop, 8919 Sunset Blvd or Masters Barber, 7748 ½ Santa Monica Blvd (cross street Genesee).
+West Hollywood barbers deliver the best.
+Try Like A Gentleman Barber Shop (8919 Sunset Blvd) or Master’s Barbershop (7748 ½ Santa Monica Blvd Genesee Ave)

 Relax & Refresh

-Schedule a massage, wax, wrap, facial, hair and/or nail appointment.
-There are plenty of ways to nourish body and soul in WeHo.
+Schedule a massage, wax, wrap, facial, hair, and/or nail appointment.
+There are plenty of ways to nourish body and soul in West Hollywood.

-The Gendarmerie Spa, 9069 Nemo Street, especially for men.
+The Gendarmerie Spa is especially for men.
+(9069 Nemo Street)

-Meridian Day Spa, 808 Hilldale Ave, Offers mini facials for only $39.
-Plus reflexology, and a variety of scrubs and massages.
+Meridian Day Spa offers mini facials for only $39.
+Plus reflexology and a variety of scrubs and massages.
+(808 Hilldale Ave)

-Get set for a WeHo arts and culture walkabout!
+Get set for a West Hollywood arts and culture walkabout!

-This hip shop boasts celebrity authors and over 60,000 titles from floor to ceiling.
-Specialties include art, film, photography, music and literary fiction—you can even purchase autographed works.
-Open Monday to Saturday 9 AM to 10 PM and Sunday 9 AM to 7 PM.
+This hip independent bookstore boasts celebrity authors and over 60,000 titles from floor to ceiling.
+Specialties include art, film, photography, music, and literary fiction—you can even purchase autographed works.
+Open Monday to Saturday 9 a.m. to 10 p.m. and Sunday 9 a.m. to 7 p.m.